-2023 UWSM Policy Priorities
+2024 UWSM Policy & Advocacy Priorities

-Laws and policies have the power to strengthen or harm individuals, families, and entire communities.
+Laws and policies can strengthen or harm individuals, families, and entire communities.
 Recognizing this, United Way of Southern Maine (UWSM) engages in public policy and advocacy to address barriers and inequities faced by vulnerable populations across Cumberland and York Counties to improve education, financial stability, and health outcomes in our community.
 This policy agenda includes reactive and proactive strategies.
 The decision to direct resources toward local, state, or federal policies will depend on the issue and the most efficient and effective path to affect positive change.
-A guiding principle will be engaging in policy with a racial equity lens, and specific actions will be data-informed to ensure vulnerable populations are being supported.
+A guiding principle will be engaging in policy through a lens of racial equity, and we will use data to inform our actions, ensuring support for historically under-represented and vulnerable populations.